ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

     User press PFK8 to obtain next screen.
     Third screen returned.
 Last in sequence.

-The above business logic i.e. "search for a name" can be incorporated into a Virtel Scenario and in the example below we have called the scenario GETDATA.
+The above business logic i.e. "search for a name" can be incorporated into a Virtel Scenario as illustrated in the diagram below.
+We have called the scenario GETDATA.
 The user enters the search argument "ASMITH" and presses Enter.
 The HTML request is sent to Virtel.
-The HTML request, based upon the submitted URL, is for transaction CUSTDATA which is a VTAM application towards CICS6 and has an associated scenario GETDATA.
+The HTML request, based upon the submitted URL, is targeted towards transaction CUSTDATA which is a VTAM application transaction associated with CICS6, a legacy CICS application.
+The CUSTDATA Virtel transaction is defined with scenario GETDATA.
+This configuration data is maintained in the VIRTEL ARBO file.

 .. raw:: latex

     \newpage

-This configuration information is maintained in the VIRTEL ARBO file.
-Virtel establishes a VTAM session with CICS6 and then runs the scenario GETDATA.
-The scenario contains the business logic which will perfom the key stokes to obtain all the relevant data.
-The scenario will then build a modernised web page which will contain a GUI "drop down list" encapsulating all data obtained from the three CICS displays.
+When the user submits the URL from the browser Virtel will establishe a VTAM session with CICS6 and then will continue to run the scenario GETDATA.
+The scenario contains the business logic which will perfom the key stokes to obtain all the relevant data from multiple 3270 screens.
+The scenario will then build a modernised web page which will contain a GUI "drop down list" encapsulating all data obtained from the three 3270 CICS displays.
 The HTML response is sent back to the user.

-The user has entered one transaction and received one response.
-The data within the HTML response will represent all the data presented in a "modernised" GUI fashion.
+The user has entered only one keystroke to submit the transaction and received one response.
+The data within the HTML response will represent all the data extracted from several 3270 displays.
+The response data will be presented in a "modernised" GUI fashion.

 |vwm_overview|
 *VWM Overview*